Ironman 70.3 Boulder to disrupt, close roads around Boulder on Saturday

-The Ironman 70.3 Boulder race is returning to Boulder County on Saturday, and several roads will be closed throughout the day.
+The Ironman 70.3 Boulder race returns to Boulder County Saturday, and several roads will be closed throughout the day.
 Officials are asking that people plan for detours and increased travel times in the vicinity of the race.

 All residents will have access to their homes, but may encounter delays and should follow recommended detours.